gchure/phd/docs/src/chapter_01/section_04_physiological_adaptation.md

 parameter is not by any means meant to shut the book on temperature effects in this model.
 Rather, it serves as a representation of what *may* help explain these effects and demands more focused theoretical and experimental work.
-To say that the current disagreement between theory and experiments embodies the "strategic failure" of thermodynamic models is, in my view, disingenuous.
+To say that the current disagreement between theory and experiment embodies the "strategic failure" of thermodynamic models is, in my view, disingenuous.
 To say so would be to deem the initial failures of elasticity theory to properly predict the influence of impurities and temperature on the